gjeanmart/kauri-content/loom_tutorial/README.md

 ```

-* Use web3 to load the Truffle artefacts and interact with the smart contract
+* Use web3 to load the Truffle artefacts and interact with the smart contract deployed

 ```
 // Read the Truffle JSON artifact